Mokoto-K/une-ai-competition/readme.md

 debt i've created in the main . py module in an attempt to just get a solution.
 It's slow going as I build a somewhat jenga construction of functions to get this baby to work.

+#### 15th of January, 2025
+Didn't write in the log yesterday, was too busy filling other information in the readme.
+Yesterday I added automation to the program, today I tried to add some more features and tune the NN.... alas, it is impossible to just "tune" an NN into being a rpofitable trader, a lot more research is needed to find an edge for it to use.
+This is probably the big glaring hole in this project... this and main.py.. that place sucks right now, incredibly unhappy how much short cutting and ducktape i've used to bring that together.
+Iwill refactor this project, but I dont have the time to do it before the dealine.
+Anyway, today was more refinement and trying to fix small bugs that pop up everywhere.
+Probably finished at this point, perhaps just some small decisions, we will see what tomorrow brings, hopefully the end to this.:w